archcorsair/node-wunderground/README.md

 ### Known issues:

- * Searching by city string may return an error if there is more than one result
+ * ~~Searching by city string may return an error if there is more than one result~~[Issue 1 - Fixed](https://github.com/archcorsair/node-wunderground/issues/1)

 ### License:
 This project is licensed under the terms of MIT License, see the LICENSE file for more info.